Procurement Consultant Job Description

 Qualifications for a Procurement Consultant

 Like most consulting roles, a degree will be expected in an area such as accounting, business, finance, or economics.
-However, working as a procurement consultant is not typically a route one takes straight out of university.
+However, working as a procurement consultant is not typically a route a person takes straight out of university.
 You will need to have experience in relevant roles such as a purchasing manager or buyer.

 Experience and Skills for Procurement Consultant